Pydes-boop/SurveyVisualization/README.md

 # Google Survey Visualization

-This is a simple Python Script to create combined subplots of user surveys which use the standard survey/test scaling from 1...5 (Heavy Disagree...Strongly Agree)
+This is a simple Python Script to create combined subplots of user surveys which used the standard *Likert-Scale* from 1...5 (Strongly  Disagree...Strongly Agree)

 Additionally it uses Color Maps to color code the different parts of our survey